dpinney/helloDocker/README.md

 XXX Look at https://sandstorm.io?
 Container framework, but too much GUI app focus.

-OOO read a real intro. https://docs.docker.com/get-started/

 XXX What apps to start with?
 Static website.
 Web app with a form.
 SomethingThatRunsRepeatedly.

 XXX Static website?
 Up and running in staticsite dir.
 Change the default index.html?
 Done.
 Also added some nice stop/start scripts.

 OOO Web app with form?
+Maybe do it via a CGI script.

+OOO read a real intro. https://docs.docker.com/get-started/

 OOO Something that runs repeatedly?
+Now we're in flask territory.

 OOO Test out deployment to new Docker host in production.